Wedding photographer & videographer

 Before we get to the COI, it helps to know what's underneath it.
 A working wedding pro typically carries three different types of coverage, and they're not the same thing.

-1. General Liability (GL) — covers bodily injury or property damage to OTHER people.
+1. General Liability (GL), covers bodily injury or property damage to OTHER people.
 A guest trips on your light stand and breaks a wrist.
 Your flash kit overheats and burns a hole in a venue's tablecloth.
 Your gear case scratches a marble countertop.
 GL is what your venue is asking about.
 Standard minimum is $1M per occurrence, $2M aggregate per year.

-2. Equipment Coverage (Inland Marine) — covers YOUR gear if it's stolen, dropped, soaked in rain, or otherwise destroyed.
-This is separate from liability and isn't what venues ask about — it's what protects the photographer's business from getting wiped out by one bad day.
+2. Equipment Coverage (Inland Marine): covers YOUR gear if it's stolen, dropped, soaked in rain, or otherwise destroyed.
+This is separate from liability and isn't what venues ask about.
+It's what protects the photographer's business from getting wiped out by one bad day.
 Roughly $1,500–$3,000/year for a typical $30K-$60K kit.

-3. Errors & Omissions (E&O) — covers professional mistakes.
+3. Errors & Omissions (E&O), covers professional mistakes.
 Lost photos.
 Corrupted files.
 A bride suing because the gallery doesn't include a shot she expected.
 Some pros carry this; many don't.
 Venues don't ask about it.

-When your venue is asking for "proof of insurance," they're asking about #1 — the general liability policy.
+When your venue is asking for "proof of insurance," they're asking about #1.
+The general liability policy.
 The Certificate of Insurance (COI) is the document that proves it.

 What a Certificate of Insurance actually is